• LAUNCH YOUR DREAM

 • attend the Cowboy Poetry Round-Up in Elko

-• write a country western song.
+• write a country-western song.

-This year I did write a country western song and it’s pretty good too.
+This year I did write a country-western song and it’s pretty good too.

 I’m pretty close to crossing off “write a book” thanks to this blog project.

-But isn’t it funny that “meet my birth mother/sisters” is so far down the list, after the Paris opera?
+But isn’t it funny that “meet my birth mother/sisters” is so far down the list, after the Paris Opera?

-Well, really, who wouldn’t choose Paris over the woman who gave you up for adoption then rejected you again and again over many decades?
+Well, really, who wouldn’t choose Paris over the woman who gave you up for adoption and then rejected you again and again over many decades?

 I have been to Paris several times and somehow missed the Opera.
 But I’ve been to the San Francisco Opera many times, so really, what’s more important?
 Another arts experience or facing the woman who gave birth to me?